supervisorwp/supervisor/readme.txt

 === Supervisor ===
 Contributors: tiagohillebrandt
-Tags: performance, transients, autoload, healthcheck, load time, ssl, https, check, site performance Requires at least: 4.0
+Tags: performance, transients, autoload, healthcheck, load time, ssl, https, check, site performance Requires at least: 5.0
-Tested up to: 6.1.1
+Tested up to: 6.4.1
-Requires PHP: 5.6
+Requires PHP: 7.0
-Stable tag: 1.2.0
+Stable tag: 1.3.0
 License: GPLv3+
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Supervisor is a plugin to help improve the performance of your WordPress install.
+Supervisor is a plugin to help improve the performance and security of your WordPress install.

 == Description ==

-[Supervisor](https://supervisorwp.com) is a plugin to help improve the performance of your WordPress install.
+[Supervisor](https://supervisorwp.com) is a plugin to help improve the performance and security of your WordPress install.

 It detects some useful information regarding your site's health and then displays them conveniently via the WordPress Dashboard.